dinkumoil/cuda_file_type_profile/readme/readme.txt

 extension, e.g. *.cmd, *.bat) and define the code page and/or the end-of-line (EOL) format that should be set when a file matching a profile has been loaded.

-When you want to start writeing a script, AT FIRST create in Windows Explorer a new file.
+When you want to start writing a script, AT FIRST create in Windows Explorer a new file.
 Name it like you want and set its filename extension.
 Then open it in CudaText.
 The plugin will automatically set the character encoding and/or the EOL format according to your configuration.

 When CudaText runs the first time after plugin's installation, the plugin will create a default config file in the CudatText settings directory.
-It contains a template profile for Batch script files but lacks the values for all possible settings.
-Set them, especially the "Encoding" key, according to your needs.
+It contains template profiles for Batch script and Linux shell script files but lacks the value for Batch script's "Encoding" key.
+Set it according to your needs.

 If you want to change the plugin's config file, navigate to